callmesalmon/pearlOS/README.md

 project that was sadly discontinued, but I *highly* recommend you to check out the new rust-based operating system made by the same author; [RezOS](https://github.com/GandelXIV/RezOS).
 But ofcourse only do that *after* you check out this project! pearlOS was made for me to learn operating system things and also to become better at C and Assembly.
+I am extremely inconsistent in the way I update things and I kind of just implement things as I go so keep that in mind :P

 [![pearlOS](https://github.com/ElisStaaf/pearlOS/raw/main/prod/boot.png)](https://github.com/ElisStaaf/pearlOS)